learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Added duration-from-now labels next to deadline form fields.
 - Made the text on the profile form clearer when users can not change their grade/dob.
 - Added emailcodes to the subjects of all emails to class/section lists (i.e. "[prefix] [emailcode] Subject").
 The prefix can be changed in the admin pages (and will be omited from the subject if not set).
+- Changed the theme of the administration pages.
+Each section on the main page is now moveable, collapsible, and closable.

 Minor bug fixes
 ~~~~~~~~~~~~~~~